Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-05.md

 - **Version:** 2025_05_05_v2.07
 - **Commit message:** feat: Implement degrees from perihelion axis attempt & fixes (v2.07)

 **Summary:** Pushing current state after numerous attempts to implement and debug the 'degrees from perihelion' feature in multiplot.
 This includes fixes for various runtime errors and additions to options/utils.
 The feature is still not fully working (defaults to Time axis).
 Next step is to analyze debug output from prints added in `multiplot.py`.

+---

+## Refactoring Plan: Degrees from Perihelion Axis

+**Problem:** Implementation of the `use_degrees_from_perihelion` x-axis became overly complex, deviating from the simpler, working pattern established by `x_axis_carrington_lon`.
+This led to unexpected behavior (e.g., incorrect axis labels) and difficult debugging.

+**Decision:** Revert the complex additions (like `utils.calculate_degrees_from_perihelion` and associated merge logic in `multiplot.py`) and refactor the feature following a clean plan.

+**New Plan:** Documented in `docs/implementation_plans/perihelion_axis_plan_v2.md`.
+The core strategy is to treat the perihelion axis as a direct variation of the Carrington longitude axis, leveraging existing positional mapping and degree formatting logic within `multiplot.py` and `XAxisPositionalDataMapper`.

+## Push: v2.08

+- **Version:** 2025_05_05_v2.08
+- **Commit message:** refactor: Clean plan for degrees from perihelion axis (v2.08)

+**Summary:** Pushing the refined implementation plan (`perihelion_axis_plan_v2.md`) and updated version information before proceeding with the refactoring.